Blockchain Commons produces projects that fulfill its Vision.

 - Contribute to Projects.
 Submit Issues to Projects or (even better) PRs, offering clear improvements.
 We welcome them on all our repos!

 - Become a Sponsor.
 Support Blockchain Commons by becoming a GitHub Sponsor.
 We welcome all donations, as they allow us to continue our industry-supporting work.
-If you’re a company interested in becoming more involved talk with us about becoming a Project Sponsor or a Sustaining Sponsor!
+If you’re a company interested in becoming more involved, talk with us about becoming a Project Sponsor or a Sustaining Sponsor!
+We’re happy to work with you on your specific interests!